 mMTC could usher in an era of hyperconnectivity.
 As noted earlier, it can support massive numbers of connected devices—everything from environmental sensors to traffic cameras to IoT devices in buildings—effectively removing past limitations on the number of connected devices in a given area.
 As IoT devices continue to proliferate and network efficiencies enable longer battery life, the ability to support higher device densities becomes increasingly important.17 In addition, advances in edge computing technology will give further impetus to the “connected everything” future.

 The concept of a “safe building” (figure 5) is a good example that would require mMTC.
-Data from numerous sensors within a building, including fire and smoke detection, ambient temperature, audio and pressure readings in gas pipes, could be coupled with closed-circuit television and 3D positioning systems to provide a comprehensive view of the building’s safety and integrity to its managers, detecting, for instance, a fire threat in a single room or closet.
-This concept will require simultaneous communication from thousands of sensors per building and millions across a single city block.
+Data from numerous sensors within a building, including fire and smoke detection, ambient temperature, audio and pressure readings in petrol pipes, could be coupled with closed-circuit television and 3D positioning systems to provide a comprehensive view of the building’s safety and integrity to its managers, detecting, for instance, a fire threat in a single room or cupboard.
+This concept will require simultaneous communication from thousands of sensors per building and millions across a single city housing estate.

 mMTC can enable multiple use cases in government, including:

 These examples provide a high-level perspective on how the underlying technologies differ.
-Many use cases will fall under more than one category, however, requiring multiple technologies for effective implementation.
+Many use cases will autumn under more than one category, however, requiring multiple technologies for effective implementation.

 Consider the example of 5G-enabled first responders.
-Massive amounts of data, generated through high-resolution cameras, wearables, and embedded sensors, can provide situational awareness.
-This data will either be transmitted back to a command center or processed on site using advances in edge computing.
+Massive amounts of data, generated through high-resolution cameras, wearables and embedded sensors, can provide situational awareness.
+This data will either be transmitted back to a command centre or processed on site using advances in edge computing.
 The responder will receive a steady stream of the most important and relevant information to make critical decisions on the go.
-All three 5G functions would work in tandem to provide mission-critical insights to responders, including high-resolution video feed (using eMBB), integrated infrastructure sensor data (using mMTC), and near-instantaneous actionable information (through uRLLC).
+All three 5G functions would work in tandem to provide mission-critical insights to responders, including high-resolution video feed (using eMBB), integrated infrastructure sensor data (using mMTC) and near-instantaneous actionable information (through uRLLC).

-5G can catalyze national competitiveness and transform government operations.
-But the transformation won’t happen overnight, and could involve significant policy issues.
+5G can catalyse national competitiveness and transform government operations.
+But the transformation won't happen overnight and could involve significant policy issues.

-These issues largely fall into two broad categories:
+These issues largely autumn into two broad categories: